blongden73/macrame/_posts/2020-06-08-martín-laksman.md

     **And that's quite a statement, giving his lengthy career in illustration and graphic design.** Now Martín is an awarded and showcased artist working for Coca-Cola, Gatorade, Time Inc., Under Armour, ESPN, Sports Illustrated and the Bundesliga, among others.

-    **When asked about his first memories** of drawing, he cites the very first comic book he created and a portrait of his father he did at age ten.
-Though he can't recall his source of inspiration, he does remember the voice of his mother suggesting he draw.
+    **When asked about his first memories** of honing his talent, he cites the very first comic book he created and a portrait of his father - which he did at the tender age of ten.
+What was his source of inspiration?
+Though he can't recall exactly, he does remember his mother saying "Children should be free to do what like."

-    **With regards to his current-day muses**, Martín (or Laks, as his friends call him) draws inspiration from music, movies and TV shows and, most of all, traveling.
+    **No matter how good you are,** says Martín (or Laks, as his friends call him), finding inspiration is always tricky.
+Personally, he draws on music, movies and TV shows and, most of all, traveling.

-    **Traveling allows him to** **escape from the daily routine**, but also puts him in touch with new ideas, trends, art.
+    **He makes time for trips, not only to** **escape from the daily routine**, but also to get in touch with new ideas, trends and art.
 Conferences, museum visits, and even a 30-minute talk over coffee with someone he admires are all great excuses to fly to destinations around the world.
+Besides whisking him away from the noisy yet inspiring chaos of Buenos Aires, these trips allow him to keep on growing as an artist and a person - and see what his colleagues are doing around the world.

     `{{space}}`